-CCMA has published new research examining how UK consumers interact with organisations and share customer service experiences.
+CCMA has published new research examining how UK consumers interact with organizations and share customer service experiences.

 Conducted with support from Route 101, the study surveyed 2,000 UK adults and identified key trends in communication preferences, technology attitudes, and customer feedback behaviour.

-On the findings and how they impact organisational thinking around customer contact, Leigh Hopwood, CEO of the CCMA, said: “We are not all the same and the most sophisticated organisations have long understood this when it comes to product development and marketing.
+On the findings and how they impact organizational thinking around customer contact, Leigh Hopwood, CEO of the CCMA, said: “We are not all the same and the most sophisticated organizations have long understood this when it comes to product development and marketing.

 “There is an ever-increasing awareness of this in customer contact too, with people’s behaviours, preferences, and willingness to share feedback varying enormously.

-As technology makes personalisation increasingly achievable, it becomes incumbent on organisations to understand who their customers actually are and start designing meaningfully different contact experiences for them.
+As technology makes personalization increasingly achievable, it becomes incumbent on organizations to understand who their customers actually are and start designing meaningfully different contact experiences for them.
 These personas give providers a practical foundation for doing exactly that.”

 The research found that email is now the preferred channel for routine customer service queries and unsolicited feedback, while phone remains the leading choice for complex or urgent issues.